Proxmox VE vs. KVM: What’s the Real Difference and Which One Should You Use?

 • KVM relies on the Linux kernel’s security model.

-• Proxmox includes role-based access control, firewall, two-factor authentication, and more—all configurable through its interface.
+• Proxmox includes role-based access control, a firewall, two-factor authentication, and more, all configurable through its interface.

 Scalability & Flexibility